Greetings from Seva Mandir.

 Thank you for your continued support to our project 'Send a Child in India to School for a Year'.

 With your support we are about to begin a new year and are excited about the hopes and challenges it will bring.
-And at this yearend, we would like to share half yearly progress report of this project.
-We have attached the progress report for you to know how exactly YOUR support is creating real change.
-Below is the snapshot of the progress report:
+And at this yearend, we would like to share with you the experience of a child who study at our non formal education centre, so that you come to know how exactly YOUR support is creating real change.

 So that was the experience of Anita.
 We are able to make these progresses because of YOU.
 Once again thank you so much for your continued support.

 Project Reports on GlobalGiving are posted directly to globalgiving.org by Project Leaders as they are completed, generally every 3-4 months.
 To protect the integrity of these documents, GlobalGiving does not alter them; therefore you may find some language or formatting issues.